 If you have selected multiple cohorts, the chart below will be broken down by those cohorts.
 Cohorts will appear in the chart in different colors, making it easy to follow the paths the cohorts took in your flows.

-In the following example, the cohorts “Android Users” and “iPhone Users” are being compared.
-As shown in the Legend on the left of the chart, “iPhone Users” are indicated in dark blue, “Android Users” in green, users in neither cohort in light blue, and users that overlap in both cohorts are in purple.
+In the following example, the cohorts “Android User” and “iPhone User” are being compared.
+As shown in the Legend on the left of the chart, “iPhone Users” are indicated in dark blue, “Android Users” in light blue.

 To see the percentage breakdowns of these cohorts in more detail, click on a node to highlight the strongest path to that node.
 The box that pops up shows the percentage of each cohort that followed that path.

 You can choose to hide events from the flows report to simplify and clarify the results.
-This is useful if you have common events that you know your users will perform frequently but are not relevant to the flow, such as “clicked X button”.
+This is useful if you have common events that add noise because they are not relevant to the workflow you are examining.

 Click the Hide Events button at the top of the chart and check any events you want to hide from the query, then click Apply.